 path or road to myself, caused by the surgical removal of an acoustic neuroma.
 Access to the tumour was destructively through the inner ear.

-which leaves more time to continue my interest in Ham Radio, especially VHF and microwave activities, which takes up most of my time.
+I'm retired now which leaves more time to continue my interest in Ham Radio, especially VHF and microwave activities.
+Sue and I were divorced in 2021

 We have had cats and dogs as pets while the two boys were growing up, and when we moved to Telford the last of our pets , a little black cat called Liquoricepassed away, she was 13 years old .

 We then had our first male cat, Sam, different ! , not cuddly but very loving , click here for a picture of him.

 Sam was 17 years old when he died last year, 2012, and I missed having a cat so much, that we went to the cat rescue centre at Shrewsbury and came back with Hector.